openid/fapi/fapi-2_0-security-profile.md

 # Scope

-This specification is a general-purpose high security profile of OAuth 2.0 that has been proved by formal analysis to meet the stated attacker model.
+This document provides a general-purpose high security profile of OAuth 2.0 that has been proved by formal analysis to meet the stated attacker model.
 This document specifies the requirements for: